The AskDotty Podcast – where you can get your questions answered about websites, social media, and doing business Online.

 Episode 7 is all about Online Tools.

-This tool is connected to your Google My Business page and your Google Reviews.
-When you go to the page you enter in your business name exactly as you have it in your Google My Business page.
-It will generate a cute little video you can use in your social media or on your website.
-It also generates so great graphics from actual phrases out of your Google reviews.
-It attached the persons name that left the review as well.
-You can download these and use them in social media or on your website as well.
-You can also get a high res version and get the actually printed to display at your business.
+This tool connects your Google My Business page and your Google Reviews.
+When you go to the page, you enter your business name exactly as you have on your Google My Business page.
+It will generate a cute little video you can use on your social media or your website.
+It also generates excellent graphics from actual phrases from your Google reviews.
+It attached the person’s name that left the study as well.
+You can also download and use these on social media or your website.
+You can also get a high-resolution version and get them printed to display at your business.
 Here is the link.

-Is there a way to schedule my Social Media posts?This question was asked by Jodi Blackwood.
+Is there a way to schedule my Social Media posts?Jodi Blackwood asked this question, Jodi Blackwood.

 Dotty – which platforms are you using?

-Jodi – Facebook and Twitter mostly.
+Jodi – Facebook and Twitter primarily.

-Are you an Instagram user Jodi?
+Are you an Instagram user, Jodi?

 Jodi – No, but I probably should get into it – so tell me about it.

-Dotty – I currently use Later.com which allows you to post to Instagram from our desktop.
+Dotty – I currently use Later.com, which allows you to post to Instagram from our desktop.
 It allows us to schedule the posts.
 It will also do Twitter, Facebook Pages, and Pinterest.
 It has a free version and a paid version.

-You can also create short videos you can download and upload to your own YouTube account.
+You can also create short videos you can download and upload to your YouTube account.
 It will also create Landing Pages for you.

 Online Tool question by Mary– How do I change the font in Adobe Spark?

 There is a couple of cool things that Spark does with fonts.
 There is a green circle called Style that you can click and drag.
-As you move that green circle the program will pick different fonts and backgrounds for the fonts.
-You can just drag until you find something you like.
+As you move that green circle, the program will pick different fonts and backgrounds for the fonts.
+You can drag it until you find something you like.
 The other way is to go into the Text section and pick from about 30 different fonts that they provide.